daveajlee/eureka-server/README.md

 A microservice is a small web service which ideally one fulfils a single task.
 It is therefore often necessary to request a microservice to perform a particular task.
 But where is the microservice located?
 This repository is a basic implementation of the Eureka Server for service discovery between microservices.

+## Version 1.0.1 with Java 8 and Spring Boot 1.5

 The contents are largely based on the Service Registry and Discovery Tutorial from Spring:  https://spring.io/guides/gs/service-registration-and-discovery/

 The additional features are: